buggy_sum.py - Sums numbers from stdin

 The Testing Loop

-But there's a trick.
-What if you tested with numbers you CAN add in your head?
+What if you tested with numbers you CAN add in your head, but chose them deliberately to stress the code?

 You: I have sum.py that sums numbers from stdin.
 I want to verify it

-Claude Code: Good idea -- testing with known answers.
+Claude Code: Good idea -- thorough testing.
 Let me set that up.

 [Creates: test_simple.txt with contents: 10, 20, 30]